aosmith16/dallas-OR-ukes/content/additional.md

 ## T-shirts

 We've been seeing different versions of "Ukes not Nukes" t-shirts worn by group members, and folks expressed interest in some links about them added here.
-There is an amazing variety of styles and patterns of these shirts; try searching "ukes not nukes shirt" in your favorite search engine to see some!
+There is an amazing variety of styles and patterns of these shirts; try searching "ukes not nukes shirt" in your favorite search engine to see some.

 Some examples:
 [Topatoco version](https://topatoco.com/products/sgr-ukes)